cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/deploying_microbosh.html.md

 #### <a id="network_properties"></a>Network properties ####

-This section sets the network configuration for your Micro Bosh.
+This section sets the network configuration for your Micro BOSH.

 If you are using nova-network, adapt the network section with below settings: